Rattanawapi district

 Rattanawapi (รัตนวาปี) is a district (amphoe) of Nong Khai province, northeastern Thailand.

 Geography

-Neighboring districts are (from the east clockwise): Pak Khat and So Phisai of Bueng Kan province; Fao Rai and Phon Phisai of Nong Khai Province; and Bolikhamxai Province of Laos.
+Rattanawapi is bordered by the following districts: Pak Khat and So Phisai of Bueng Kan province; Fao Rai and Phon Phisai of Nong Khai Province; and Bolikhamxai Province of Laos.

 History

 The minor district (king amphoe) was split off from Phon Phisai district on 1 April 1995.

 On 15 May 2007, all 81 minor districts were upgraded to full districts.
 On 24 August the upgrade became official.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 61 villages (mubans).
 There are no municipal (thesaban) areas.
 There are five tambon administrative organizations (TAO).